-Top list · United States
+Popularity ranking · United States

-Top 100 Baseballs in United States
+The 100 most popular Baseball in United States

-This curated ranking covers the 100 largest baseballs in United States, ordered by estimated audience size from Rascasse's anonymized search-behavior signals.
-Out of 1.4k baseballs tracked in United States, the 100 ranked here account for the largest measured audience reach.
+This curated ranking covers the 100 largest baseball in United States, ordered by estimated audience size from Rascasse's anonymized search-behavior signals.
+Out of 1.4k baseball tracked in United States, the 100 ranked here account for the largest measured audience reach.
 MLB, New York Yankees and Detroit Tigers lead the list with a combined estimated audience of 117M people.
-Across all 100 entries the average audience size is 6.3M, and the largest, MLB, reaches around 63M people in United States.
+Across all 100 entries the average audience size is 6.3M, and the largest, MLB, reaches around 64M people in United States.
 Audience size is the estimated number of unique people in United States who actively engage with each baseball, derived from search demand signals.
 Rankings reflect search-behavior signals collected across United States and are refreshed weekly.

 Last updated: